thycotic/privman-docs/how-to/best-practices/run-iis-app-pool.md

 1. Ensure Windows Authentication radio button is selected.
 1. On the New Login page click Search…  Ensure that your domain/AD server is selected as the location.

-1. In the “Enter the object name to select” box enter the Login name created for your Thycotic service account (ex: “svc_thycotic”).
+1. In the “Enter the object name to select” box enter the Login name created for your Thycotic service account (e.g., “svc_thycotic”).
 Click Check Names and select the correct account.

 1. Click __OK__.